dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

-In one string of the "good" tests, I'd forgotten completely that there was a test running, and went off surfing the web... and my gf also started watching netflix on an AP on the same channel at one point... and the low latency and congestion control was so good *I didn't notice the tests were running*. :)
+In one string of the "good" tests, I'd forgotten completely that there was a test running, and went off surfing the web... and my gf also started watching Netflix on an AP on the same channel at one point... and the low latency and congestion control was so good *I didn't notice the tests were running*. (and neither did she!) :)

 While these random events are hard to test for - they are great examples of typical usage of wifi, and should get incorporated into more tests.